RiyanRIS/riyanris.github.io/.github/issue_template.md

 Please only submit feature suggestions or bug reports if you believe something is broken.
-Please do not submit support requests and general help questions.

-If you enjoy Beautiful Jekyll, please consider supporting the theme! https://beautifuljekyll.com/plans/
+If you need help, you can attend the [Office Hours](https://beautifuljekyll.com/officehours) (only available for [sponsors](https://beautifuljekyll.com/plans/)).